Damn them. Damn them all.

 It is part of the helmet.
 Let us be sure it works first.
 It would be foolish to rush ahead and cause yourself harm, after waiting so long.

 Her words do nothing to quell my impatience.
 I begin manipulating the various things around my tube, splitting my mind into more and more partitions as I struggle to distract myself.
 Puzzle pieces scatter and rearrange themselves, toy blocks move together to form shapes before melting back into pieces, and the pieces of the Go board fly up and begin to circle my tube in twin black and white orbits.
 Several of the workers slow, staring, and one of the guards’ umbreon steps forward, lip curled in a snarl.
 I pay them no mind, too busy testing my fine control to its limit.

 Mazda.
 They are ready.

 Everything drops back in their respective boxes.
 The technicians are all around me, pieces positioned for quick placement.
 I prepare myself for the coming pain.

 First comes a gurgling noise as the liquid is drained around me into the floor, a sound I haven’t heard for over three years.
 As soon as my head emerges, I feel the absence of it, like a layer of skin peeled off to leave me raw and exposed.
 I lower as the water does, until finally my feet touch the floor.
-As the buoyancy is lost, my weight comes to rest on them completely, and I collapse to the floor.
+As the buoyancy is lost, my weight comes to rest on them completely, and I collapse.

 From time spent in other minds, I know how bodies move and feel.
 But my own is still foreign to me, and is not strong enough to follow my commands.
 The humans are staring at me, murmuring.
 Humiliated, I finally resort to telekinesis to lift myself up, until I precariously balance on the ends of each foot, where they feel the most supported.
 I try to push the rest of my feet down, but it feels uncomfortable, painful even.
 With a fresh wave of self-loathing, I finally accept that I’m a digitigrade, unable to even stand or walk like a human.